 It’s been difficult trying to navigate how to approach the murders at Covenant Presbyterian because I am close to the situation and the institution.
 Many of you are as well.
-I’m close enough that it’s been hard to gather my thoughts on the matter.
 For the privacy of everyone involved, I’ll just have to leave it there for now.
 The murder of Evelyn Dieckhaus, Hallie Scruggs, William Kinney, Katherine Koonce, Cynthia Peak, and Mike Hill was not just some abstract event delivered to me by the news.

 Metro Nashville Police officers acted heroically in a time of great need and the school’s preparedness for such an incident prevented the deaths of many others.
 That Covenant had run, in advance, drills to prepare the students and teachers for this kind of thing says more than words can convey.

 For most people, the massacre will remain a distant story, unconnected as they are to what is a small, intimate community.
 Learning of it through Facebook, Instagram, or Twitter, it will remain a distant event that happened in a distant place that slowly gets absorbed back into the never-ending news cycle which demands content and seems to thrive and depend on tragedies like this.

 But for those of us who recognize the hallways on the security cam footage, know the victims and their families, and understand the Covenant community, all of this is harrowingly real which makes its rapid transformation into a political totem all the more unsettling.

 The civic religion of the day demands we process school shootings and distill them down to political terms.
 There is no other permissible way to grieve than to demand change.
 If you’ve spent more than a few seconds on any social media platform over the past two days, you know what I am talking about.